KiaFathi/nodefyBot/README.md

 -Your Favorite Node Server
 ```

 This is awesome, we now have a server that responds to tweets!
 But, it always responds with the same message, that's boring.
-In the next step, I'll walk you through how to use the Wit API to have our robot interpret messages and respond appropriately:
+In the next step, I'll walk you through how to use the Wit API to have our robot interpret messages and respond appropriately.

+_Special note: the current app will respond every time you start it up, consider using a file-system or database as a permanent way to keep track of your id_strings._

 ###Step 5: A smarter response message.